Going from Boxed to Basics, isn’t really that hard! Just LOTS of little changes … helped us go from a “bagged” blueberry muffin recipe to Homemade!

 The ingredients are Basic and it’s the perfect baby step to un-Box your pantry!

-Enjoy!
-Keep the extras in an airtight container or freezer them for quick on-the-go sweet treats for school lunches!
+- Enjoy!
+Keep the extras in an airtight container or freeze them for quick on-the-go sweet treats for school lunches!